BrooksPatton/web_dev_rehabilitation/micro_projects/front_end/animations/flying-navigation/README.md

 ## Purpose

 I have had trouble creating animations with transforms in the past.
 This exercise will help practice this skill

+Unfortunately the animations are only sometimes working dependent on browser.
+I feel that in the real world doing this would require a library like greensock